 5. Watermark the Information Disclosed – In addition to marking the information “confidential”‚ the documents should be watermarked with some information that would help identify who the recipient was in the event the documents were copied by others.

 Like anything else in this world‚ nothing is guaranteed but it is your responsibility to reduce the odds of your information being misappropriated.
 You have to treat your internal business information (even if you decide not to sell your business) as if it is your livelihood‚ because for most business owners‚ it is.
-If you are interested in more information on selling your business‚ you can order a complimentary copy of the book ENDWISE the guide to selling your business with peace of mind.
+If you are interested in more information on selling your business‚ you can download ENDWISE the guide to selling your business with peace of mind.

 Franchise ChannelWhat Our Clients Say About The Internicola Law Firm

 - Franchise Your Business